xe1gyq/modules/documentation/EpicentroFestival2015.md

 ### Practice

-Graph a random number between 0 and 99
+Modify the code to graph a random number between 0 and 99

 [Generate random integers between 0 and 9](http://stackoverflow.com/questions/3996904/generate-random-integers-between-0-and-9)